L1shed/Security/README.md

 ## Usage
 Once installed, the plugin will automatically start working.
 If you are a server administrator, you can configure the plugin using the configuration file.

-## Contributing
+[//]: # (## Contributing)

-We welcome contributions from the community to improve and expand the functionality of the Security plugin.
-Feel free to submit pull requests or open issues in our GitHub repository.
+[//]: # (We welcome contributions from the community to improve and expand the functionality of the Security plugin.
+Feel free to submit pull requests or open issues in our GitHub repository.)